VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 To achieve these goals the team used [SpecFlow][specflow].

-### Defining Acceptance Tests Using SpecFlow Features
+### Defining acceptance tests using SpecFlow features

 The first step is to define the acceptance tests in the language used by SpecFlow.
 These tests are saved as feature files in a Visual Studio